wizelineacademy/react-gist/capstone-project-1/README.md

   - User Authentication
   - Testing Coverage (~70%)

-Try to keep the use of third party libraries to the minimum, especially the ones related to the topics covered in our bootcamp, e.g., you can use a CSS framework (such as Bootstrap) if that makes you feel more comfortable and move faster, but we will still want you to develop and deliver meaningful styled-components.
+Try to keep the use of third party libraries to the minimum, especially the ones related to the topics covered in our apprenticeship program, e.g., you can use a CSS framework (such as Bootstrap) if that makes you feel more comfortable and move faster, but we will still want you to develop and deliver meaningful styled-components.

 ### Deliverables
 The project is divided into 5 mini-challenges, you will have to solve each one at the end of each module so we can evaluate what you've learned.